infor-design/enterprise-wc/src/ids-base/README.md

 ## Ids Clearable Mixin

-This mixin adds (x) button to input element and bind click/keys to clear the input value/text.
-It triggers events the `cleared` when clears the contents of the input element and `contents-checked` when checks the contents of input element for empty.
+This mixin adds a clear button (x icon) to an input element ands bind click and key events to clear the text in the input when clicked.
+It will trigger the `cleared` when the contents of the input element are cleared and a `contents-checked` event when the contents of input are being checked for empty.

 ## Ids Validation Mixin